b20n/b20n.github.io/_posts/2020-07-01-operator-api-design.md

 manner.
 It is unfortunately up to the user to understand the semantics of each resource-controller pair.

-As the designe4 of CRD-based operators this is a problem for you, too.
+As the designer of CRD-based operators this is a problem for you, too.
 And of course, there's no "right" answer - if there were, it'd be standardized.
 One thing that you can do, however, is to use resource generations.
 It's quite simple, and you should probably be using them